Fireproof Your Roof! How to Choose the Right Fire ...

 1. Class A Roofing

-Class A roofs are the most effective against severe fire exposure.
-They last the longest before igniting, and are really the preferred choice for any home.
-Some Class A-rated standalone coverings include metal, clay tiles, slate, asphalt glass fiber composition shingles, and concrete tiles.
+Class A roofs offer the highest level of protection against severe fire exposure.
+They are preferred for homes due to their durability and long-lasting nature.
+Class A-rated materials include metal, clay tiles, slate, asphalt glass fiber composition shingles, and concrete tiles.

 2. Class B Roofing